 From the Desk of Russell Freitas

 Firebaugh-Las Deltas Unified School District (FLDUSD) enrolls approximately 2,400 students from Preschool through 12th Grade.
-All school sites of the district are located within the city of Firebaugh, and the schools are as follows: Hazel M. Bailey Primary (Preschool-2); Arthur E. Mills Intermediate (3-5); Firebaugh Middle School (6-8); Firebaugh High School (9-12); El Puente Continuation High School (9-12); Community Day School; Adult Education.
+All school sites of the district are located within the boundaries of Firebaugh, and the schools are as follows: Firebaugh - Las Deltas Unified School District Bailey Preschool, Hazel M. Bailey Primary (Transitional Kindergarten-2); Arthur E. Mills Intermediate (3-5); Firebaugh Middle School (6-8); Firebaugh High School (9-12); El Puente Continuation High School (9-12); Community Day School; Adult Education.

-FLDUSD with the help of a grant awarded from First Five has started a Birth to third grade literacy initiative ensuring all students are reading at grade level by third grade.
-Our district is committed to establish quality preschool opportunities for all 3 and 4 year olds in our community.
-We have added additional Physical Education teachers for our K-5 sites enhancing our K-12 PE program.
-Students are actively participating in structured PE activities while grade level teachers are given additional time to plan.
-We continue to enhance our Response To Intervention(RTI) opportunities at all sites with hiring additional certificated Tutors.
-We are proudly in our third year of reviving music in the district with the support of our school board and the help of two separate VH1 Save the Music grants.
-We have installed two keyboard labs to establish music from second grade through high school and hired our third music teacher.
+Our district is committed to establishing high quality preschool opportunities for all 3 and 4 year olds in our community.
+We continue to enhance our Multi Tiered Systems of Support opportunities at all sites with a focus on Social Emotional Learning.
+We are proudly in our 9th year of reviving music in the district with the support of our school board and the help of three separate VH1 Save the Music grants.
 Visual and performing arts are essential to student learning and the stimulation of creativity.
 We continue to enhance our Agriculture offerings and continue to bolster our award-winning Agriculture program, nearly 85% of our high school students are members of Future Farmer of America.
 Additionally, we have improved technology resources for staff and students.
-We have purchased additional technology carts for students and teachers to utilize computer or hand-held devices in K-12 classrooms.
 We want our students and our staff to engage in exciting, new ways of teaching and learning.
-The new Smarter Balanced assessment will be a computerized assessment so there is an evident need for students to familiarize themselves with technology prior to taking the assessments.
+We have a vibrant partnership with our community college which allows our students the opportunity to take dual enrollment college classes on our high school campus this has given our students the opportunity to earn their AA degree the week prior to high school graduation.

 FLDUSD will continue to reach for excellence in all academic and extracurricular areas.
 Parents, I encourage you to get involved and engaged in your child’s learning.
 Parent involvement includes, but is not limited to, any school sponsored workshops, events, and activities.
 Our purpose is to create a community for learning, where students, parents, and staff are joined in the pursuit of academic excellence and personal growth.